Battle of Ideas: Special Period and Dollarization

 In 1991, the Soviet Union collapsed, resulting in a large-scale economic collapse throughout the newly independent states which once comprised it.
 During its existence, the Soviet Union provided Cuba with large amounts of oil, food, and machinery.
 In the years following the Soviet Union's collapse, Cuba's gross domestic product shrank 35%, imports and exports both fell over 80%, and many domestic industries shrank considerably.
 Food and weapon imports stopped or severely slowed.

-To encourage economic recovery, in 1993 the Cuban government legalized the possession and circulation of foreign exchange In.
-July 1993, it was announced was now legal to possess American dollars, through Decree Law no 140, which was instated on 13 August 1993.
+To encourage economic recovery, in 1993 the Cuban government legalized the possession and circulation of foreign exchange.
+In July 1993, it was announced that it was now legal to possess American dollars, through Decree Law № 140, which was instated on 13 August 1993.
 The law aimed at stimulating external remittances from Cubans living in the United States transfer dollars during a time when there was a shortage of dollars in Cuba.
 This law made it possible for Cubans to sell goods and services to foreigners who were visiting the island and resulted in an increase in capital.

 Elián González affair

-On 21 November 1999, González, his mother Elizabeth Brotons Rodríguez, and twelve others left Cuba on a small aluminum boat with a faulty engine; González's mother and ten others died in the crossing, and their bodies were never recovered.
+On 21 November 1999, Elián González, his mother Elizabeth Brotons Rodríguez, and twelve others left Cuba on a small aluminum boat with a faulty engine; González's mother and ten others died in the crossing, and their bodies were never recovered.
 González floated at sea on an inner tube until he was rescued by two fishermen, who handed him over to the United States Coast Guard.

 On 22 April, agents of the United States Border Patrol captured Elián González.
 Approximately 100 people protested against the raid as it took place, with some calling the INS agents "assassins".
 Four hours after he was taken from the house in Miami, González and his father were reunited at Andrews Air Force Base.